 Why now is the time to be a male nurse

 If the previous 50 years are anything to go by, nursing could continue to attract more and more men in the coming years.
+And this, pretty much everyone agrees, is a good thing.

 In the field, having more male nurses creates a mutually beneficial situation.
 Nursing itself will gain a more equitable balance between genders while men can tap into the flexibility and earning potential nursing affords.